-Staff must use social networking sites with extreme caution, being aware of the nature of what is published online and its potential impact on their professional position and the reputation of the school.
+Staff must use personal social networking sites with extreme caution, being aware of the nature of what is published online and its potential impact on their professional position and the reputation of the school.
+It is the School's expectation that personal social media accounts are set to private.

-The school has taken all reasonable steps to ensure that the school network is safe and secure.
+The School has taken all reasonable steps to ensure that the school network is safe and secure.
 Staff should be aware that email communications through the school network and staff email addresses are monitored.

-Staff must immediately report to Head of IT the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
-Staff must remain alert to the risk of fraudulent emails and should report emails they suspect to be fraudulent to the Head of IT.
+Staff must immediately report to the Headmaster/Line Manager and the IT Manager the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+Staff must remain alert to the risk of fraudulent emails and should report emails they suspect to be fraudulent to the Head of IT and the IT Manager.